WebexCC-SA/LAB-2352/docs/Labguide/Lab1.md

 - Transform traditional flows using text-to-speech to enhance the call path and introduce personalization through data.

-##  Eligibility Criteria for TTS in the Real World
+**Eligibility Criteria for TTS in the Real World**

-### 1 Flex 3 Subscription
-Must have an active Flex 3 subscription for WxCC contact Center – “SKU = A-Flex-3-CC”
+- Flex 3 Subscription - Must have an active Flex 3 subscription for WxCC contact Center – “SKU = A-Flex-3-CC”

-### 2 Next Generation Media platform
-Customer tenant ”MUST” be on an enhancement media platform (RTMS)
+- Next Generation Media platform - Customer tenant ”MUST” be on an enhancement media platform (RTMS)

 **Pre-requisites**